Clementine951/ALGOSUP_2022_Project_3_D/Documents/Technical.md

 As we can't write a list on a file, we have to convert it to an Array.
 Before converting to an array, it call the function above to convert all data to bytes, then convert the list to an Array.
-And return the array generated
+And return the array generated.

 ### c. write